yyanghydro/yyanghydro/_pages/teaching.md

 ENVSTY 116L Quantitative Reasoning and the Environment

-ENVSCI 383 Water Resources Management: Principles, practices, and problems
+ENVSCI 383 Water Resources Management: Principles, Practices, and Problems

 ---